kurapica/IGAS/PLoop/README.md

 `System.__Final__`
 ----

-The first line show the class is a final class, `System.__Final__` is a class inherited from the `System.__Attribute__` and used to mark the class, interface, struct and enum as final, final features can't be re-defined.
+The first line show the class is a final class, `System.__Final__` is a class inherited from the `System.__Attribute__` and used to mark the class, interface, struct and enum as final, final features can't be redefined.
 Here is an example, Form now on, using **Module** as the environment :

 	Module "A" ""